SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: SuperGLUE Overview

-\paragraph{MultiRC} The Multi-Sentence Reading Comprehension dataset \citep[MultiRC,][]{khashabi2018looking} is a true/false question-answering task.
-Each example consists of a context paragraph, a question about that paragraph, and a list of possible answers to that question which must be labeled as true or false.
-Question-answering (QA) is a popular problem with many datasets.
-We use MultiRC because of a number of desirable properties: (i) each question can have multiple possible correct answers, so each question-answer pair must be evaluated independent of other pairs, (ii) the questions are designed such that answering each question requires drawing facts from multiple context sentences, and (iii) the question-answer pair format more closely matches the API of other SuperGLUE tasks than span-based extractive QA does.
+\textbf{MultiRC} \citep[Multi-Sentence Reading Comprehension,][]{khashabi2018looking} is a QA task where each example consists of a context paragraph, a question about that paragraph, and a list of possible answers.
+The system must predict which answers are true and which are false.
+While many QA tasks exist, we use MultiRC because of a number of desirable properties: (i)~each question can have multiple possible correct answers, so each question-answer pair must be evaluated independent of other pairs, (ii)~the questions are designed such that answering each question requires drawing facts from multiple context sentences, and (iii)~the question-answer pair format more closely matches the API of other tasks in SuperGLUE than the more popular span-extractive QA format does.
 The paragraphs are drawn from seven domains including news, fiction, and historical text.
 The evaluation metrics are F1 over all answer-options (F1$_a$) and exact match of each question's set of answers (EM).

+\textbf{ReCoRD} \citep[Reading Comprehension with Commonsense Reasoning Dataset,][]{zhang2018record} is a multiple-choice QA task.
+Each example consists of a news article and a Cloze-style question about the article in which one entity is masked out.
+The system must predict the masked out entity from a list of possible entities in the provided passage, where the same entity may be expressed with multiple different surface forms, which are all considered correct.
+Articles are from CNN and Daily Mail.
+We evaluate with max (over all mentions) token-level F1 and exact match (EM).